 2. Wander around the old town (La Vielle Ville)

 With its warren of pedestrianised alleys crammed with local shops, galleries, restaurants and boutiques, the old town is enchanting.
 The best thing that you can do is to simply wander without an agenda.
 A good starting point is the food and flower market in Cours Saleya and then head down one of the streets leading away from this square.
 There’s no chance that you will get lost.
 The old city does not cover a large area and you will always find your way back to the seafront or one of the main squares.
 If you are not pressed for time, explore as many of the streets as you can.

 The Italianate architecture is no accident.
 Nice has only been part of France since the Treaty of Turin was signed in 1860, when Italy ceded the city to repay French assistance in their defence against the Austrians.
 All street names are in French and Nissart, the local dialect of Nice and Monaco.

 3. Visit the Cathedrale Sainte-Reparate

 But who was Saint Reparte?
 She was a 15-year-old girl who lived in Palestine in the third century.
-Condemned to be burnt alive for her religious beliefs, she was saved by rain.
-Instead, she was beheaded, and it is said that her soul turned into a dove and flew away.
+Condemned to be burnt alive for her religious beliefs, she was saved by the rain only to be beheaded.
+It is said that her soul turned into a dove and flew away.
 Her mortal remains were placed in a boat which was blown by angels’ breath across the sea to arrive in Nice.
 This is how the Baie des Anges (Angel Bay) gets its name.

 4. Climb up to Castle Hill (Colline du Chateau)